GoldenQubicle/AdventOfCode/README.md

     -d           Required.
 The day, from 1 to 25<br>
     -u           Creates a unit test file<br>
     -e           Mutually exclusive with -c.
 Sets the expected value for example part 1 and reads input from file.<br>
     -c           Mutually exclusive with -e.
-Generate test cases for part 1 in the format of input:outcome.<br>
+Generate test cases for part 1 in the format of `input:outcome`.<br>

 - `getinput`, retrieves input from site <br>
   -y           Required.
 The year, from 2015 to 2020<br>